Jacksonmills/gpt4o-fire-red/README.md

 - Inspired by classic text-based adventure games.
 - Special thanks to [Jared Palmer](https://twitter.com/jaredpalmer) and [Lars Grammel](https://twitter.com/lgrammel) for the inspiration with the Node.js AI chatbot and sharing the idea.
 - Thanks to [Victor Taelin](https://twitter.com/VictorTaelin) for sharing the system prompt.

+## FAQ

+### How can I help the AI generate better responses?

+If the AI generates too much detail or goes off track, you can guide it by providing specific feedback.
+Here are some common scenarios and suggestions on how to address them:

+#### The AI generates too many details (e.g., too many trees):

+You can ask the AI to simplify the scene by specifying that only outlines or fewer details are needed.
+For example:

+- **You**: "You don't need to show that many trees, just do outlines of trees for walls maybe."

+#### The AI doesn't provide enough options:

+You can prompt the AI to give more actionable options or detailed choices.
+For example:

+- **You**: "Can you provide more options for what I can do next?"

+#### The AI gets stuck or repeats itself:

+If the AI seems stuck or is repeating the same information, you can redirect it by asking a new question or suggesting a new action.
+For example:

+- **You**: "Move forward and see what is ahead."
+- **You**: "Check my inventory."

+#### The AI misunderstands your input:

+If the AI misunderstands your command, you can rephrase your request or provide more context.
+For example:

+- **You**: "No, I meant to look at the map, not move forward."

+### What should I do if the AI's response is not what I expected?

+If the AI's response is not what you expected, you can clarify your request or provide additional instructions to guide it.
+For example:

+- **You**: "That’s not quite what I was looking for.
+Can you describe the surroundings in more detail?"
+- **You**: "Please focus on the main path and describe any significant landmarks."